oalhinnawi/chatMimic/README.md

 # chatMimic
-A NLP app which uses textgenrnn &amp; twitchAPI modules to go to a specific VOD (designated by VOD ID), collects all messages, and trains itself on that chat to try and mimic chat for said VOD.
+An NLP app which uses textgenrnn &amp; twitchAPI modules to go to a specific VOD (designated by VOD ID), collects all messages, and trains itself on that chat to try and mimic chat for said VOD.
 I made this after noticing how different chats react to certain things, I wanted to see different chats could be used to generate different types of text.

 For this project I utilized two different github projects: